ruby-rice/rice/README.md

   test.error()
 ~~~

 we would get an exception.
 Rice will automatically convert any
 C++ exception it catches into a Ruby exception.
 But what if we wanted
 to use a custom error message when we convert the exception, or what if
 we wanted to convert to a different type of exception?
 We can write
-this:
+an exception handler like so:

 ~~~{.cpp}
   extern "C"